 To freeze gnocchi, first arrange the gnocchi on a baking sheet in a single layer and freeze until solid.
 Then, transfer them to an airtight container or freezer bag, separating layers with parchment paper to prevent sticking.
 Freeze for up to three months.

 There are various ways to freeze your gnocchi that help preserve the nutrients and the flavor.
-There is no need to eat bland gnocchi leftovers or undercooked.

 Reheating your gnocchi is just one aspect of the process of making leftovers or pre-cooked meals.
 However, freezing and properly storing are equally essential.